How to Become a Pelvic Health OT

 We need more OTs stepping into the incredibly fulfilling and beneficial niche of pelvic health, so keep it in mind as you grow your career!
 Not only does our holistic approach fit perfectly with pelvic health, there simply aren’t enough OTs practicing in this area.

 If you’re interested in pursuing this path, a great first step is to build your awareness with free sources of information.
 You can join the OTs in Women’s Health Facebook group and follow the Functional Pelvis on Instagram to get a better idea of whether pelvic health is right for you.
 Then, if you decide you want further training as a pelvic floor OT, check out Lindsey’s course!
-Enrollment will open March 18 and close March 22, 2019.
+Enrollment will open March 18 and May 3, 2019.

 Disclaimer: OT Potential receives no financial compensation for the courses mentioned in this article.